AaronLeoCooper/file-shuffler/README.md

 Calling `shuffle` followed by the name of a directory will target that folder to search for files inside.
 This can be absolute or relative.

+### `shuffle -e "txt"` or `shuffle --extension "txt"`

+Shuffles only files with a particular extension, ignoring all other files in the directory.

 ### `shuffle -s "--"` or `shuffle --separator "--"`

 Specify a character (or characters) to use as a separator between the